nanvel/blog/pages/books.md

 - Get Going!
 Life is Short!: How to motivate yourself and achieve your goals.
 Seven easy steps for long-term change by Fred Juliusson
 - [+] The China Study by T. Colin Campbell, Thomas M. Campbell II
 - ClosureScript: Up and Running by Stuart Sierra and Luke VanderHart
+- The Swift Programming Language by Apple Inc.

 ## In progress